donejs/donejs/docs/survey.md

 - You’ll receive an email about
 [every six weeks](https://calendar.google.com/calendar/embed?src=jupiterjs.com_g27vck36nifbnqrgkctkoanqb4%40group.calendar.google.com)
 with a link to the survey.
-- Each survey will be about seven questions and take just a few minutes to complete.
+- Each survey will be about five questions and take just a few minutes to complete.
 - An opt-out/unsubscribe link will be included in each email.

 </div>